As an Amazon Associate, We may receive commissions for purchases made through links in this post at no additional cost to you.

 They include:

-- It Improves the Efficiency of Your Air Conditioner
+Can Improve the Efficiency of Your Air Conditioner

 Using the AC on fan mode will reduce the workload for your unit.
 Remember, an overworked unit is prone to get spoilt faster and requires regular maintenance.
 But when on fan mode, the compressor will be off.
 This stops it from straining.

-Another benefit of using the AC on fan mode is that it’s capable of providing chill power or cool air in the morning.
-The fan does this without struggle because, in the morning, the outdoor temperatures are chilly, so it will require less effort to get the desired temperature.
+The fan does this without struggle because, in the morning, the outdoor temperatures are chilly, so it will require less effort to get the desired temperature and help save a little power in the meantime.

 Of course, you won’t spend much money when using the fan on your air conditioner as it consumes less energy.
 However, it will help you cool the air and ventilate the room just as the AC would.
-Spending less money on utility bills is a joy everyone would wish to experience.

 - You might not get desired results when using your AC on fan mode.
 This is because after the thermostat reaches the set limit, the fan will stop the even distribution of air within the room.
 So, some parts will be hot while others will be cold.